This post and its photos may contain affiliate links, view our disclosure policy.

 Are your kids curious, energetic, and always up for a round of entertainment?

 The perfect kid’s board game will keep your child busy for hours, all the while teaching teamwork and cooperation.

-(Many of these games are strategic in nature and help kids learn, and most are just downright fun, and perfect for family games nights!)
+(Many of these games are strategic and help kids learn, and most are just downright fun and perfect for family game nights!)

 Here’s the good news:

-We’ve done the hard work for you and researched the best of the best when it comes to board games for 9 year olds.
-Get your kids playing and off screens with these new and old board game favorites (in 2021).
+We’ve done the hard work for you and researched the best of the best when it comes to board games for 9-year-olds.
+Get your kids playing and off screens with these new and old board game favorites.

 (**Your kids will thank you. **)